onePlusLin/mlek/docs/sections/building.md

   > **Note:** If you have an older version of Python installed (< 3.10) see the
   > [Troubleshooting](./troubleshooting.md#how-to-update-python3-package-to-newer-version)
   > for instruction on how to install and use it.
-  > **Note:** This scenario might be true if you are using an Arm Virtual Hardware instance.
-  > See the troubleshooting link above on how to set up the environment in this case.

 - The build system creates a Python virtual environment during the build process.
 Please make sure that Python virtual environment module is installed by running: